 In July 2006, Lt.
-Gen. Dave Deptula was appointed as the U.S. Air Force’s first deputy chief of staff for intelligence, surveillance, and reconnaissance (ISR), responsible for policy formulation, planning, evaluation, oversight, and leadership of ISR capabilities.
+Gen. David Deptula was appointed as the U.S. Air Force’s first deputy chief of staff for intelligence, surveillance, and reconnaissance (ISR), responsible for policy formulation, planning, evaluation, oversight, and leadership of ISR capabilities.
 He also served as the Air Force’s senior intelligence officer.

 A veteran F-15 Eagle pilot, Deptula was the principal coalition air campaign attack planner during Operation Desert Storm and later served as joint task force commander for Operation Northern Watch, during which he flew 82 combat missions enforcing the “no-fly” zone over northern Iraq in 1998-1999.
 He returned to Southwest Asia in 2001 as director of the Combined Air Operations Center for Operation Enduring Freedom, orchestrating air operations over Afghanistan at the start of the war ignited by 9/11.